todd-fallesen/SHRUMS_Methods/README.md

 ## Matlab file:
-*SHRUMS_Wrangling.m* Performs the data wrangling of the output from the cellprofiler pipeline
+*SHRUMS_Wrangling.m* Performs the data wrangling of the output from the cellprofiler pipeline in Matlab

+## Jupyter Notebook File:
+*SHRUMS_Wrangling.ipynb* Performs the data wrangling of the output from the cellprofiler pipeline in python